THIS PAGE CHECKED AND UPDATED 5th OCTOBER 2024

 is only in Portuguese.
 A list of routes and timetables by

 area can be found at https://www.unirmobilidade.pt/municipios/#anchor=horarios Each route has a page with a diagram of the places it serves.
 It is a complicated system, with buses to and from the same towns going to different bus stations in Porto.
-I have been unable to find any map of their routes.
+I have not found a comprehensive route map.
+Maps of the routes in different areas can be found here.
+Click on a place then 'Avançar' then click again to see the different operators then Avançar again for route maps.
 Ticketing is integrated with the ANDANTE tickets used on Porto metro, city buses and suburban trains. |

 Airport - some journeys to / from northern Spain with